moistjuggernaut/Notary/README.md

     ```

     This will start both the frontend and Vercel API using Vite with the Hono dev server plugin.
-    The application will be available at `http://localhost:3000`
+    The application will be available at `http://localhost:5173`

 4.  **Run GCP API Locally** (optional):
     ```bash
-    npm run gcp:run
+    npm run gcp:dev
     ```

 ### Deployment